-One of the best things about summer are heirloom tomatoes.
-I look forward to these juicy treasures every season and I can’t seem to get enough of them.
-The colors are almost as beautiful as they taste and I like to pile them high on almost anything I can get my hands on during the warm weather months.
+One of the best things about summer is heirloom tomatoes.
+I look forward to these juicy fruits every year, and I can’t seem to ever get enough of them.
+The colors are almost as beautiful as they taste and I like to pile them on or in almost any recipe during the warm weather months.

-Toasts are super easy to prepare with either avocado, cheese, charcuterie and especially tomatoes on top, but during summer I am more of a purest and enjoy heirloom tomatoes sliced on toasty bread all by themselves.
-I prepared a fresh thyme aioli to drizzle over the top, which is made with a thinner consistency, so it doesn’t overpower the delicate tomatoes and the fresh fruit shines through.
+Toasts are super easy to prepare with either avocado, cheese, sliced deli meat, and especially sliced tomatoes.
+However, during summer I am more of a purest and enjoy heirloom tomatoes sliced on toasty bread all by themselves.
+I prepared a fresh thyme aioli or mayonnaise to drizzle over the top, which I make quite thin in consistency, so it doesn’t overpower the delicate tomatoes.

-These Heirloom Tomato Toasts with Thyme Aioli are great for any meal and super fun to slice up and serve as appetizers at a party.
+These toasts are great for any meal and super fun to slice up and serve as appetizers before a meal.
 I think they are perfect just they way they are, but you can always include some other toppings to add your special touch.

 2 large heirloom tomatoes

 1. Toast bread slices and spread with a little butter.
 Slice tomatoes extra thin, about 1/4 inch thick.

 2. In a blender, add egg yolks and lemon juice and puree until combined.
 While blender is running, drizzle in vegetable oil very slowly.
 If you drizzle too fast, aioli may not come together – it should be thick at this point.
 Add in 5 sprigs of fresh thyme leaves, no stems and salt.
 Puree again until smooth.
 Drizzle in 1 tablespoon of water to thin slightly and puree for 1 minute.
 Pour into a bowl.

 3. Layer tomatoes on top of toasts and drizzle with aioli.
 Top with a few fresh thyme leaves and serve.
 Enjoy!